felipebottega/Machine-Learning-Codes/Kaggle/README.md

 # Machine-Learning-Codes: Kaggle

 Below are the links to each Kaggle problem.
-For a gentle introduction on how to use the tensor techniques (MLSVD and CPD), start reading the digit recognizer problem.
+For a gentle introduction on how to use the tensor techniques (MLSVD and CPD), start reading the digit recognizer notebooks.

  [*digit recognizer*](https://www.kaggle.com/c/digit-recognizer)